rnapier/cocoaphony-blog/source/_posts/2019-05-12-existential-spelling.md

 Again, to find the offset of `S[2]`, Swift just has to multiply two times the size of S (which is the same as two Ints).
 But what happens in a "protocol-typed" Array like `[Transport]`?
 Each element might be a different size.
 What can Swift do?

-It makes a box that's a fixed size (currently three machine words).
+It makes a box that's a fixed size ([currently five machine words, with three for storage](https://twitter.com/johannesweiss/status/1127858044640141312)).
 If the type can fit in the box, then it's stored in the box.
 If it can't fit, then the compiler allocates some  space, copies the data there, and puts a pointer in the box.
 Reference types are already pointers, so it just puts the pointer in the box.
 In Swift, that box is called an *existential container*.
 The thing in the box is called a *witness*.

 *See [WWDC 2016: Understanding Swift Performance](https://developer.apple.com/videos/play/wwdc2016/416/) for more on the implementation details.*